 India, US struggling to bridge trade dispute as Trump visits

-American dairy farmers, distillers and drug makers have been eager to break into India, but it look like they'll have to wait
+American dairy farmers, distillers and drugmakers have been eager to break into India, but it looks like they'll have to wait

 WASHINGTON -- American dairy farmers, distillers and drugmakers have been eager to break into India, the world’s seventh-biggest economy but a tough-to-penetrate colossus of 1.3 billion people.